alexbatashev/pi_reproduce/doc/theory_of_operation.md

 - `XPTI_SUBSCRIBERS=libplugin_record.so` to specify the subscriber library, which does most of the work.

-The subscriber library listens to `sycl.pi.args` stream, and records all arguments into a binary file, which format is described below.
+The subscriber library listens to `sycl.pi.debug` stream, and records all arguments into a binary file, which format is described below.

 To learn more about XPTI, please, refer to [xpti](https://github.com/intel/llvm/blob/sycl/xpti/doc/SYCL_Tracing_Implementation.md) and [xptifw](https://github.com/intel/llvm/blob/sycl/xptifw/doc/XPTI_Framework.md)